andtrujillo/holberton-system_engineering-devops/0x00-shell_basics/README.md

    * Created a script that removes temporary files from Emacs.
 17. **Tree**
    * Script that creates the directories welcome/to/holberton in the current directory
+18. **Life is a series of commas, not periods**
+   * Listing files and directories of current working directory, seperated by commas.